 Check out BarBend‘s video tutorial on how to master the pull-up.

-While there are many ways to perform pull-ups (see variations and alternatives below), the following is a step-by-step guide for performing a strict bodyweight pull-up.
+While there are many ways to perform pull-ups, the following is a step-by-step guide for performing a strict bodyweight pull-up.

 Step 1 — Establish Your Grip